Viir/bots/guide/testing-a-bot-using-simulations.md

 How does this work?
 Remember that all information that a bot receives comes through events.
 This also implies that the sequence of events in a session determines all outputs of a bot.

-In the case of productive use, the events encode information from the user (app-settings) and the game client (e.g. screenshots).
+In the case of productive use, the events encode information from the user (bot-settings) and the game client (e.g. screenshots).
 When we run a simulation, another program generates the events that the bot receives.

 ## Simulation from Session Replay